 Follow the marked trails through the woods to find the spectacular open views of Lake Michigan.
 It doesn’t matter which trail you follow.
 Most lead to the shore.
 Be prepared and wear proper boots and a jacket.

 Things to Do In Michigan In Winter: Skiing and Snowboarding

 Wherever there is a big hill and snow, there is a ski resort.
 In this case, Michigan is a snow paradise!
 There are more than 40 ski areas in the Upper and Lower Peninsula.
 You can choose a different one each year.
 Still, there are a few things to consider before choosing the best one for you.

 Many ski resorts offer lessons for beginner skiers and snowboarders, along with slopes and ski trails that are beginner and family-friendly.
-However, be assured that there are fantastic and black diamond challenging slopes for the advanced skiers are at Boyne Mountain and Mount Bohemia Ski Resort on the Upper Peninsula.
+However, be assured that there are fantastic and black diamond challenging slopes for advanced skiers at Boyne Mountain and Mount Bohemia Ski Resort in the Upper Peninsula.

 Fun Things to Do in Michigan In Winter – Dog Sledding

 Have you ever tried a dog sledding experience?
 This activity is super fun for families too.
 You can find dog sledding on both the Upper and Lower Peninsulas.
-Imagine zipping along on a sled pulled by some very energetic dogs in a beautiful forest setting.
+Imagine zipping along on a sled pulled by energetic dogs in a beautiful forest.
 It’s a bucket list experience.